EDUCATE Ventures Research

 Human Trafficking Statement

-This statement is published pursuant to section 54 of the Modern Slavery Act 2015 and constitutes the EDUCATE Ventures LLP Modern Slavery and Human Trafficking Statement.
+This statement is published pursuant to section 54 of the Modern Slavery Act 2015 and constitutes the EDUCATE Ventures Research Ltd. Modern Slavery and Human Trafficking Statement.
 It sets out the steps taken to ensure that modern slavery is not present in our business and its supply chains.

-EDUCATE Ventures is committed to ensuring modern slavery does not exist in its supply chains.
+EDUCATE Ventures Research is committed to ensuring modern slavery does not exist in its supply chains.

 We constantly strive to develop policy and procedures to manage the way we obtain our goods and services to keep our supply chains robust.